Nowshin73/Vehicle_database_design/README.md

 # 🚗 Vehicle Rental System – Database Design & SQL Queries

-## 📌 Project Overview
-This project demonstrates the design and implementation of a **Vehicle Rental System** database.
-The assignment focuses on **ERD design**, **relational database concepts**, and **SQL querying techniques** such as JOIN, EXISTS, WHERE, GROUP BY, and HAVING.

-The system manages:
-- Users (Admin and Customer)
-- Vehicles
-- Bookings

----

-## 🧩 Database Design
+## 🧩 Database Design Summary

-The database consists of three core tables:
+The database consists of **three main tables**:

 ### 1. Users
-Stores user information such as name, email, phone number, and role (Admin or Customer).
+Stores information about system users.
+- Roles: Admin, Customer
+- Each user has a unique email
-Each user can make multiple bookings.
+- One user can make multiple bookings

 ### 2. Vehicles
-Stores vehicle details including name, type (car/bike/truck), model, registration number, rental price, and availability status.
+Stores information about rental vehicles.
+- Types: car, bike, truck
+- Each vehicle has a unique registration number
+- Vehicles have availability status

 ### 3. Bookings
+Stores booking details.
+- Each booking is linked to one user and one vehicle
-Stores rental booking information including booking dates, booking status, total cost, and references to users and vehicles.
+- Includes rental period, booking status, and total cost

 ### 🔗 Relationships
 - One User → Many Bookings
 - One Vehicle → Many Bookings
-- Each booking is associated with exactly one user and one vehicle
+- Each Booking is associated with exactly one User and one Vehicle

 ---

 ## 📊 SQL Queries Explanation

-All SQL queries are provided in the **queries.sql** file.
+All SQL queries are available in the `queries.sql` file.

-### Query 1: INNER JOIN
-Retrieves booking details along with customer name and vehicle name by joining Users, Vehicles, and Bookings tables.

-### Query 2: NOT EXISTS
-Finds vehicles that have never been booked using a NOT EXISTS subquery.

-### Query 3: WHERE
-Retrieves all available vehicles of a specific type (e.g., cars).

-### Query 4: GROUP BY & HAVING
-Counts total bookings per vehicle and displays only those vehicles that have more than two bookings.
+Below is an explanation of each query and the SQL concepts used.

 ---

-## 🛠 Tools & Technologies Used
-- MySQL (SQL Queries)
-- Lucidchart (ERD Design)
-- GitHub (Version Control & Submission)
+### 🔹 Query 1: Retrieve Booking Details Using INNER JOIN

+**Purpose:**
+Retrieve booking information along with customer name and vehicle name.

+**Explanation:**
+- The `bookings` table is joined with the `users` table using `user_id`.
+- The `bookings` table is also joined with the `vehicles` table using `vehicle_id`.
+- `INNER JOIN` ensures only valid bookings with existing users and vehicles are returned.

+**SQL Concepts Used:**
+- INNER JOIN
+- Table relationships
+- Column aliasing

 ---

-## 📎 Submission Links
-- **GitHub Repository:** _[Add your GitHub repo link here]_
-- **ERD Link:** _[Add your Lucidchart public ERD link here]_
-- **Viva Video Link:** _[Add your YouTube or Google Drive link here]_
+### 🔹 Query 2: Find Vehicles That Have Never Been Booked (NOT EXISTS)

+**Purpose:**
+Identify vehicles that have never been booked.

+**Explanation:**
+- The main query selects all vehicles.
+- A subquery checks whether the vehicle exists in the `bookings` table.
+- `NOT EXISTS` returns vehicles with no matching booking records.

+**SQL Concepts Used:**
+- Subquery
+- NOT EXISTS

 ---

-## 🎯 Learning Outcomes
-- Understanding relational database design
-- Applying primary key and foreign key constraints
-- Writing optimized SQL queries
-- Explaining database concepts clearly in viva
+### 🔹 Query 3: Retrieve Available Vehicles of a Specific Type (WHERE)

+**Purpose:**
+Retrieve all vehicles that are available and belong to a specific type (e.g., cars).

+**Explanation:**
+- The `WHERE` clause filters vehicles by type.
+- It also filters vehicles based on availability status.

+**SQL Concepts Used:**
+- SELECT
+- WHERE
+- Conditional filtering

+---

+### 🔹 Query 4: Find Vehicles with More Than Two Bookings (GROUP BY & HAVING)

+**Purpose:**
+Find vehicles that have been booked more than two times.

+**Explanation:**
+- The `vehicles` and `bookings` tables are joined.
+- `GROUP BY` groups booking records by vehicle.
+- `COUNT()` calculates the number of bookings per vehicle.
+- `HAVING` filters vehicles with more than two bookings.

+**SQL Concepts Used:**
+- GROUP BY
+- HAVING
+- Aggregate functions (COUNT)
+- JOIN